 b.
 For nonresidential development, total impervious surface area shall be limited to 40 percent or 4,000 square feet, whichever is less; and

 c.
-At least 25 percent of the lot shall be required to be retained or restored in native vegetation.
+At least 25 percent of the lot shall be required to be retained or replanted in native vegetation.
+Areas to be retained shall include the largest contiguous, and/or most waterward blocks of native vegetation located on site.
+If no areas of native vegetation remain, the vegetation retention area shall be replanted with species native to shoreline areas of the Quimper Peninsula.
+For additions and expansions of existing developments, replanting shall be commensurate with the degree of impact resulting from the new development.

 G. Additional Performance Standards for Marine Habitats and Species.